RafaelyRezende/Born2BeRocky/README.md

 <code>firewall-cmd --permanent --add-port=4242/tcp</code>

-NOTE: the command need super user level access for it to be used.
+<strong>NOTE</strong>: the command need super user level access for it to be used.

 In case of the necessity to remove a certain port, just substitute the --add-port in the command above to --remove-port.